force-h2020/force-bdss/doc/source/package_structure.rst

 The ``data_sources``, ``mco``, ``notification_listeners`` and ``ui_hooks`` packages, and
 the ``base_extension_plugin`` class, contain all the base classes that plugin developers need to use in order to write a plugin.
 They have been coded to be as error tolerant as possible, and deliver robust error messages as much as possible.
+Further information regarding these classes can be found in the plugin development `documentation <plugin_develpment.rst>`_

 The ``io`` package contains the reader and writer for the model.
 It simply serializes the model objects and dumps them to JSON, or vice-versa.
 Note that